alpacahq/user-docs/content/orders/pdt-protection/_index.md

 weight: 200
 ---

-# Pattern Day Trader Protection
+# Pattern Day Trader Protection (PDT) at Alpaca

-##
-What is the In order to prevent Alpaca Brokerage Account customers from unintentionally being designated as a Pattern Day Trader (PDT), the Alpaca Trading platform checks the PDT rule condition every time an order is submitted from a customer.
+In order to prevent Alpaca Brokerage Account customers from unintentionally being designated as a Pattern Day Trader (PDT), the Alpaca Trading platform checks the PDT rule condition every time an order is submitted from a customer.
 If the order could potentially result in the account being flagged as a PDT, the order is rejected, and API returns error with HTTP status code 403 (Forbidden).

-### What happens if I am designated as a Pattern Day Trader?
-Alpaca has PDT protection in place to prevent this from happening, but we also want to highlight the process that takes place when a trader is designated as a Pattern Day Trader.

 ## The Rule
 A day trade is defined as a round-trip pair of trades within the same day.
 A